 Each Program Learning Outcome (PLO) listed above references at least one of the University Learning Outcomes (ULO 1, 2, 3), which may be found in the General Information section of this catalog.

 The M.A. in Intercultural Studies, Community Development specialization is a 39-credit program.
 For the qualified applicant with extensive undergraduate work in intercultural studies/missions, it may be reduced to a minimum of 30 credits.

 - Successfully pass a comprehensive examination over coursework.

 - Maintain a 3.0 grade point average on a 4.0 scale.

-- Meet with department advisor and a Graduate Graduation Counselor in the Office of the Registrar one year prior to graduation to declare intent to graduate.
+- Meet with department advisor and a graduate academic records and degree specialist in the Office of the Registrar one year prior to graduation to declare intent to graduate.
 (See Graduate Graduation Check description in the Admission, Enrollment and Graduation Requirements section).